orf/blog-hugo/content/posts/infosys-leak/index.md

 You can check out [their website for a lot of buzwords](https://www.infosys.com/services/cyber-security.html), but it's clear from all the stock photos that they take security Very Seriously Indeed ™️.

-However, from what I've found recently, it seems that Infosys follow the following Comprehensive Management-Endorsed Proficiently Driven Cybersecurity Strategy and Framework items:
+However, from what I've found recently, it seems that Infosys use the following Comprehensive Management-Endorsed Proficiently Driven Cybersecurity Strategy and Framework items:

 - Don't use AWS roles or temporary credentials for your developers